 An Authorization key can be used for only one Gateway connection at a time.
 If the ExpressRoute circuit needs to connect to multiple virtual network gateways, Skytap Support can help you create more authorization keys.

 For the Peer circuit URI of the Connection object, use the Resource ID.

-After these steps are complete, return to the Skytap WAN page and click the Private Network Connection with ExpressRoute WAN that you just created, and follow these steps to Test the WAN connecction.
+After these steps are complete, return to the Skytap WAN page and click the Skytap on Azure ExpressRoute connection WAN that you just created, and Test the WAN connecction.